HerveRiviere/incubator-zeppelin-python-interpreter/README.md

 ##Not yet implemented in this interpreter
-* Form
-* Clean paragraph stop.
-Currently a cancel during a paragraph execution will kill the entire interpreter
 * Interpreter shared variable (z.set / z.get...)
 * Add functions to display pandas dataframe in the %table display